Search

 How do deductibles work?

 Your insurance will not pay for anything until the deductible is met.
 If the cost of the damage is below your deductible, you will be responsible for paying for the entire cost.
-For example, if your vehicle suffers $400 in damages and your deductible is $500, your insurance will not pay for any of the repairs.
+For example, if your vehicle suffers $400 in damage and your deductible is $500, your insurance will not pay for any of the repairs.

 If you damage someone else’s car, your property damage liability coverage will pay for their repairs.
 You don’t pay a deductible for this liability coverage.
 If your own car is damaged as well, your collision coverage will pay for repairs after you pay your deductible.